awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 1. Download the [runtime interface emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator/releases/latest/download/aws-lambda-rie) from GitHub into your project directory\.

-1. Copy the script and install the emulator package and change `ENTRYPOINT` to run the new script by adding the following lines to your Dockerfile:
+1. Copy the script, install the emulator package and change `ENTRYPOINT` to run the new script by adding the following lines to your Dockerfile:

    ```
    COPY ./entry_script.sh /entry_script.sh